logashoff/new-collections/README.md

 - [x] Display top sites on New Tab page
 - [x] Display synced tabs from other devices on New Tab page

+> [!WARNING]
+> Using Chrome's storage sync feature may result in data loss since storage per item is limited.
+It is recommended to disable collection sync in the extension options and use the export/import feature instead.

 ## Build

 Run `yarn build` or `yarn build:dev` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Github build artifacts are also available under [Actions](https://github.com/logashoff/new-collections/actions) per each run.
+GitHub build artifacts are also available under [Actions](https://github.com/logashoff/new-collections/actions) for each run.

 ## Running unit tests